 As an emerging artist, I am incredibly fortunate.
 My debut in the art industry was at The Art Gallery of New South Wales as a finalist in The Dobell Prize For Drawing 2010.

 Because of that profound, life-changing event I began to take my art-making seriously, practise regularly and it still encourages me to share.
 Since then, I have been published in “Curvy 8” 2012, a finalist in the Yen Art Awards 2013, Hutchins Art Prize 2013, North Sydney Art Prize 2011, 2013 & 2015, Cliftons Art Prize Asia-Pacific 2015 and Hornsby Art Prize 2016.
-At the time of writing in February 2017, my work is showing at Mosman Art Gallery and will do so at Warringah Creative Space in March 2017.
+In February 2017, my work was on show at Mosman Art Gallery, and then in March at Warringah Creative Space.

 Above: Left – Nocturnal Harbour II, 2016.
 Pastel, charcoal, graphite pencil and Conté on Arches paper, 60cm x 90cm.